raaspify/genapp-mvn-tomee-psqldb-make-fatjar/README.md

 # genapp-mvn-tomee-psqldb-make-fatjar
 This builds fat jar from the app source for a specific appserver target ie Apache Tomee.
-The output is in the target dir and among others, contains ROOT-exec.jar
+The output is in the target dir and among others, contains ROOT-exec.jar.
+The following files need to be copied from the <app-source>/r3-gen/projects/genappcdi to this repository's src/main dir
+java
+report-templates
+resources
+tomee
+webapp

 The repository itself is populated  from a local repository using git push. which pushes all committed changes to remote git repository.

 The app source is maintained in github repository https://github.com/raaspify/raaspi-jee